International School of Toulouse: Alumni Association

 The International School of Toulouse (IST) Alumni Association is an organisation that connects former students, staff, parents, and other members of the school community.
 The association was created to facilitate ongoing contact between alumni and the school, as well as to support communication among former members of the IST community.
-Its membership includes individuals living in various countries and working in a wide range of professional fields.
+Its membership includes individuals living in various countries and working in a wide range of professional fields, who have connected through a dedicated group using LinkedIn.

 The association provides opportunities for alumni to participate in activities such as professional networking, mentorship initiatives, social gatherings, and collaborative projects.
 It also acts as a channel for sharing news, updates, and information related to alumni achievements and developments at the school.
 Through these activities, the IST Alumni Association aims to maintain links between past and present members of the school community and to encourage continued engagement with the institution.